RunDevelopment/refa/CONTRIBUTING.md

 If you want to run the tests quicker, you can use `npm run test:fast`.
 This will run all tests except the stress test which is executed for thousands of regexes.

 The `helper` folder contains functions used to implement tests.
 This includes useful constant, conversions function, and sets of test regexes.

-## refa's RE AST format

-refa uses its own AST format to represent regular expressions.
-The RE AST format is language agnostic and comparatively simple.

-It supports:

-- Concatenation (e.g. `ab`)
-- Alternation (e.g. `a|b`)
-- Quantifiers (e.g. `a{4,6}`, `a{2,}`, `a?`, `a*`)
-- Lookarounds (e.g. `(?=a)`, `(?<!a)`)
-- Characters are represented by an interval set of symbols

-Some features like lazy quantifiers, atomic groups, and capturing groups might be added in the future.

-Features like backreferences and recursion will never be support because their implementation details are very specific to the underlying regex engine and cannot be represented in an language-agnostic way.

-### Converting to and from the RE AST format

-JavaScript regular expressions can be converted to the RE AST format by using `JS.Parser`. `JS.toLiteral` converts into the other direction.
-Note that the conversion from JS RegExp to the RE AST format is lossy and sometime impossible due to the limitations of the RE AST format.

-Converters for the regex dialects of other programming languages might be added in the future as separate packages.